dtuskippy/reading-notes/401/class-08.md

 3. Explain how RBAC might benefit a business.
     * Policy need not be updated when a certain person with a role leaves the organization.
     * New employee should be able to activate the desired role (easy on-boarding, audit trail, general easier management)
-    * Damage containment via concept of *least privilege*
+    * Damage containment via concept of *least privilege*.
       * Basically, that you should always provide the smallest amount of access rights required for the job, e.g. a user in one role has access only to a subset of the files, i.e. an intern (or bad actor who gains intern's access to system) is not capable of taking down the system.
     * SELinux (Security-Enhanced Linux) supports RBAC, i.e. widely available, relatively inexpensive to implement.